Fire breaks out at high-rise block of flats and offices in east London

 A fire has broken out in a high-rise block of flats and offices in east London.

-London Fire Brigade said they were called to the Relay Building in Whitechapel High Street shortly before 4pm.
+London Fire Brigade said it was called to the Relay Building in Whitechapel High Street shortly before 4pm.

 Twenty fire engines and 125 firefighters are at the scene.